 Could you tell us briefly about your current research project(s)?

-I’m currently writing an account of how Tibetan legal culture in Amdo changed from the seventeenth through twentieth centuries.
+I’m currently writing an account of how Tibetan legal culture in Amdo changed from the seventeenth through twentieth centuries titled, When Tibetans Came to Court: The Qing Empire and the Legal Culture of the Sino-Tibetan Frontier.
 This book expands on some of the themes introduced in Forging the Golden Urn, such as the importance of relationships and contacts between Qing officials and Tibetans, but in a far more intimate fashion.
 This book traces the history of what happened when Tibetans starting taking their problems to Qing authorities and filing lawsuits in Qing courts.
 Unlike Forging the Golden Urn, which is primarily based on the records of the emperor, high ranking court officials, and the prelates of the Geluk church, this second book has benefited from access to thousands of documents from a small Qing colonial outpost in the Sino-Tibetan borderlands in present-day Qinghai province, many of which were composed by men and women from much more ordinary backgrounds.
 These documents reveal nearly two centuries of gritty violence and peacemaking in a multi-cultural landscape populated by Tibetans, Mongols, Muslims, and Han.
 In these materials it is possible to witness social practices and historical processes that have previously been largely invisible to scholars of Qing-period Tibet and begin appreciating the experience of living during this period at the level of individuals and families.